-275 gallon rebottled, high density polyethylene caged IBC totes feature 100% newly manufactured containers within a refurbished steel cage.
-Rebottled poly totes (composite IBCs) have had all prior-use plastic removed and replaced with a new liner, blow-mold fabricated and certified for potable (drinking) water applications.
-These 275 gallon capacity IBCs are designed and tested for UN/DOT shipping of solid to liquid, compatible hazardous and non-hazardous packing group II, III materials.
-Many chemicals, solutions, powders, granulated substances, and production/industry resources are commonly handled and transported in 275 gallon, rebottled IBCs.
+275 gallon rebottled, high density polyethylene caged IBC totes feature a 100% newly manufactured container within a refurbished steel cage.
+Rebottled poly totes (composite IBCs) have had all previously used plastic removed and replaced with a new liner blow-mold fabricated and certified for potable water applications.
+275 gallon rebottled IBCs are designed and tested for UN/DOT shipping of compatible liquid commodities, non-hazardous and hazardous packing group II and III materials.
+Many chemicals, solution mixtures, production and industry resources are commonly handled and transported in rebottled 275 gallon IBCs.

-Manufacturing and engineering of these IBC containers produces a durable, consistent, bulk cargo container that is standardized for versatility and maneuverability.
-Rebottled poly IBC totes feature new, 275 gallon tanks fabricated from HDPE (high-density polyethylene), a robust, resistant thermoplastic rated for liquids up to 1.9 specific gravity.
-The polyethylene resin, and additional tank constituents such as UV stabilizers, meet FDA and ANSI, NSF 61 requirements and are BPA free for consumables and drinking water operations.
+IBC manufacturing and engineering produces a durable, consistent, semi-bulk cargo container standardized for versatility and maneuverability.
+Rebottled poly IBC totes feature a new, 275 gallon tank fabricated from virgin HDPE (high-density polyethylene), a robust, resistant thermoplastic rated for liquids up to 1.9 specific gravity.
+The polyethylene resin, and additional tank constituents such as UV stabilizers, meet FDA and ANSI, NSF 61 requirements and are BPA free for drinking water operations.
 UV stabilizers approve rigid plastic IBCs for extended outdoor use.
-Polyethylene totes are not susceptible to rust, nor normal environmental corrosion concerns.
+Polyethylene totes are not susceptible to rust or normal environmental corrosion concerns.

-275 gallon rebottled poly totes, often used to replace drum pallets, occupy a single pallet footprint with a bulk volume that is equal to five (5) common 55 gallon shipping drums.
-Rebottled IBC containers can make excellent low-cost, large-volume handling tanks that can increase logistics and handling efficiency as well as potential integration advantages due to inlet and outlet plumbing capabilities for cargo filling and discharge.
+275 gallon rebottled poly totes are often used to replace drum pallets as they occupy a single pallet footprint with a bulk volume equal to five 55 gallon shipping drums.
+Rebottled IBC containers make excellent low-cost, large-volume handling tanks that can increase efficiency in logistics, handling, filling, and process integration due to inlet and outlet plumbing capabilities for cargo filling and discharge.